Standard Base Documentation

 • Isabel Drost-Fromm

-• Katie Schueths - for adding the COMMUNICATION.md concept
+• Katie Schueths - added the COMMUNICATION.md concept

 Alias